The ABC Song: History

 The melody of "The ABC Song" was first published in the French book of music Les Amusements d'une Heure et Demy (') (1761) without lyrics.
 It was adapted in Mozart's Twelve Variations and used in many nursery rhymes around the world, including "Ah! vous dirai-je, maman", "Twinkle, Twinkle, Little Star" and later "Baa, Baa, Black Sheep", before being used in this song.
 The author of the lyrics is unknown.

 "The ABC Song" was first copyrighted in 1835 by Boston music publisher Charles Bradlee under the title "The A.B.C., a German air with variations for the flute with an easy accompaniment for the piano forte."
 (Note: The alphabet song is sometimes said to come from another of Bradlee's publications, The Schoolmaster, but the first line of that song is given as "Come, come, my children, I must see", in Yale University's library catalog.
 It is described as "a favorite glee for three voices, as sung at the Salem glee club.")
 The melody was attributed to 18th-century composer Louis Le Maire.

 "The ABC Song" is commonly used in preschools across English-speaking countries.
 The television series Sesame Street has covered the song many times, collaborating with popular artists such as Stevie Wonder, Katy Perry, Nina Simone and Usher.

 Due to the speed at which 'L, M, N, O, P' is sung, it is possible for listeners to mistake these for a single letter "elemenopee".
-One variation avoids this by singing them evenly ('H-I-J-K-L-M-N, O-P-Q, R-S-T, U-V-W, X-Y-Z), but has been criticized by fans of the original song, as it eliminates the end rhymes between G, P, V, and Z.
+One variation avoids this by singing them evenly ('H-I-J-K-L-M-N, O-P-Q, R-S-T, U-V-W, X-Y-Z), but has been criticized by fans of the original song, as it eliminates the end rhymes between G, P, V, and, in American English, Z.